Exegesis: Islam

+Tafsīr (تفسير, tafsīr, "interpretation") is the Arabic word for exegesis, commentary or explanation of the Qur'an.
+It explains those aspects of the Qur’an that cannot be known by reason and logic such as the context of the revelation or abrogation of a specific ayah (verse).
+They are explained using reliable sources: other verses of Qur'an itself as some explain the other; the hadiths of The Prophet as the Quran was revealed on him; the narrations of the Prophet's companions as they were the main context and reason for the revelation of some specific verses of the Qur'an; and so on and so forth.
+Such an author of tafsīr is a mufassir ('مُفسر, mufassir, plural: مفسرون, mufassirūn).
+Tafsir Kabir by Imam Razi and Tafseer al-Qurʾān al-ʿAẓeem by ibn Kathir are examples of the works on tafsīr in Islam.

 Judaism

-Traditional Jewish forms of exegesis appear throughout rabbinic literature, which includes the Mishnah, the two Talmuds, and the midrash literature.
+Traditional Jewish forms of exegesis appear throughout Rabbinic literature, which includes the Mishnah, the two Talmuds, and the Midrashic literature.
 Jewish exegetes have the title mefarshim (מפרשים, "commentators").

 Midrash

-The Midrash is a homiletic method of exegesis and a compilation of homiletic teachings or commentaries on the Tanakh (Hebrew Bible), a biblical exegesis of the Pentateuch and its paragraphs related to the Law or Torah, which also forms an object of analysis.
-It comprises the legal and ritual Halakha, the collective body of Jewish laws, and exegesis of the written Law; and the non-legalistic Aggadah, a compendium of Rabbinic homilies of the parts of the Pentateuch not connected with Law.
+The Midrash is a compilation of homiletic teachings or commentaries on the Tanakh (Hebrew Bible), biblical exegesis of the Torah, and texts related to the Halakha, which also forms an object of analysis.
+It includes teachings on the legal and ritual Halakha, the collective body of Jewish law and its exegesis, and the Aggadah, the compendium of Rabbinic homilies of the parts of the Tanakh not explicitly about the Written Law.

-Biblical interpretation by the Tannaim and the Amoraim, which may be best designated as scholarly interpretations of the Midrash, was a product of natural growth and of great freedom in the treatment of the words of the Hebrew Bible.